 This project involves promotion and education for cycling in the Newcastle local government area in accordance with Section 5 of the Newcastle Cycling Strategy and Action Plan (2012).

-Cycle skills classes were conducted and continue to be scheduled; map of Newcastle cycleways has been printed and distributed; and work on a cycling benefits campaign undertaken.
-Reprint of cycleways map to be scheduled.
+Cycle skills classes were conducted and continue to be scheduled; the second edition of the Newcastle cycleways guide and map has been printed and distributed; and work on a cycling benefits campaign undertaken.
+A cycle safety campaign will be implemented in 2018/19.

 Cycleways investigation and development